Reborn market leader hits prestige button to reboot the Windows laptop. HP Spectre prices start at NZ$2500.

 |Verdict:||The best Windows laptop we’ve seen in recent times.|

 HP’s 13-inch Spectre is the thinnest laptop you can buy.
 At 10.4 mm, it is thinner than any Apple computer.

 Despite being wafer thin, it doesn’t skimp on computing power.
 You can’t say the same about Apple’s MacBook.

 Comparisons like this with the MacBook or MacBook Air are inevitable.
 HP doesn’t shy away from making similar observations in its marketing material.

-Indeed, HP make no secret it aims to match, and where possible, beat Apple.
+Indeed, HP makes no secret it aims to match, and where possible, beat Apple.

 At times this competition gets surreal.
-You want a thin laptop?
+Do you want a thin laptop?
 Spectre is 2.5 mm thinner than the MacBook.

 You will notice something else when you put the two computers side by side.
 There is no mistaking which is which.
 Many thin Windows laptops do their darndest to look like MacBooks or MacBook Airs.

 You may or may not like it.
 You can’t ignore the Spectre’s look.
 The case is black with shiny copper trim.
 The backlit keys are edged with more copper trim.
 They have characters printed on them in the same metallic colour.